Last updated: May 4, 2026

 - Exam fee: $20 per exam attempt

-- Study materials available from the WV Department of Agriculture and Cooperative Extension Service
+- Study materials available from the WV Department of Agriculture and WVU Extension Service

 Step 3: Apply for Your Commercial Pesticide Applicator License